ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 are defined in [a registry TBD](#IANA) and an initial set of methods is described in {{binding-keys}}.

-Note that the AS MAY know the client instance's public key ahead of time, and the AS MAY apply different policies to the request depending on what has been registered against that key.
-If the same public key is sent by value on subsequent access requests, the AS SHOULD treat these requests as coming from the same client instance for purposes of identification, authentication, and policy application.
+If the same public key is sent by value on different access requests, the AS MUST treat these requests as coming from the same client instance for purposes of identification, authentication, and policy application.
 If the AS does not know the client instance's public key ahead of time, the AS